- There are more than 11,000 bird species that have been identified and described today.

 We’ve looked at the historical and potential extinction risk of different bird species, but how is the abundance of bird populations changing?

 Longer-term data from across the world is more difficult to find.
 But some regions do try to track this.
-In the EU, for example, the European Bird Census Council; National BirdLife organisations; RSPB; and Czech Society for Ornithology collect bird population data.
+In the EU, for example, the European Bird Census Council; National BirdLife organizations; RSPB; and Czech Society for Ornithology collect bird population data.
 This data is published by Eurostat as a key biodiversity measure.

-In the chart we see the change in average EU bird populations, measured relative to the year 2000 (where their abundance in 2000 is given a value of ‘100’).
+In the chart, we see the change in average EU bird populations, measured relative to the year 2000 (where their abundance in 2000 is given a value of ‘100’).
 Since then we’ve seen diverging trends in different settings.
 The abundance of common farmland species has fallen by around 17%.
 In contrast, forest populations have increased by 7%.

 Overall, we’ve seen a 5% decline in common bird populations in the last 20 years.